All images courtesy of Mixed Media Works

 I’m a big fan of The Zombies.
 You must be too.
 How much of an influence have they been on OK Go as a band?

-What is the artist vision for the music of OK Go going forward?
+What is the artistic vision for the music of OK Go going forward?
 How has it changed since you started?
 How have you evolved?

 Tell us about your songwriting process.
 Do your lyrics come from a personal place, or are you merely telling stories so to speak?